projekt0n/github-nvim-theme/Usage.md

 #### options.compile_path {path}

-The output directory {path} where the compiled results will be written to.
-Default:
+Specifies the output directory {path} where the compiled results will be written to.
+The default value is `vim.fn.stdpath("cache")/github-theme`.
-`vim.fn.stdpath("cache")/github-theme`.

 #### options.compile_file_suffix {suffix}

-The string appended to the compiled file.
-Each `style` outputs to its own file.
-These files will append the {suffix} to the end of the file.
-Default: `_compiled`
+Specifies the string appended to the compiled file.
+Each `style` outputs to its own file, and these files will have the {suffix} appended at the end.
+The default value is `_compiled`.

 #### options.hide_end_of_buffer {bool}

-A boolean value that, when set, changes the foreground of the `EndOfBuffer` highlight group.
-This allows you to use the color of the colorscheme background to mimic the effect of hiding it.
-Default: `true`.
+When set to `true`, it changes the foreground color of the `EndOfBuffer` highlight group.
+This allows you to mimic the effect of hiding the end of the buffer by using the color of the colorscheme background.
+The default value is `true`.

 #### options.hide_nc_statusline {bool}

-A boolean value that, when set, hides the `StatusLineNC` highlight group and makes it minimal.
-Default: `true`.
+When set to `true`, it hides the `StatusLineNC` highlight group and makes it minimal.
+The default value is `true`.

 #### options.transparent {bool}

-A boolean value that if set will disable setting the background of `Normal`, `NormalNC` and other highlight groups.
-This lets you use the colors of the colorscheme but use the background of your terminal.
-Default: `false`.
+If set to `true`, it disables setting the background of `Normal`, `NormalNC`, and other highlight groups.
+This allows you to use the colors of the colorscheme while using the background of your terminal.
+The default value is `false`.

 #### options.terminal_colors {bool}

-A boolean value that if set will define the terminal colors for the builtin `terminal` (vim.g.terminal*color*\*).
+If set to `true`, it defines the terminal colors for the built-in `terminal` (vim.g.terminal*color*).
+The default value is `true`.
-Default: `true`.

 #### options.dim_inactive {bool}

-A boolean value that if set will set the background of Non current windows to be darker.
-See `:h hl-NormalNC`.
+If set to `true`, it sets the background of non-current windows to be darker.
+Refer to `:h hl-NormalNC` for more information.

 #### options.module_default {bool}

-The default value of a module that has not been overridden in the modules table.
+Specifies the default value of a module that has not been overridden in the modules table.

 #### options.styles {table}

-`styles` is a table that contains a list of syntax components and their corresponding style.
+The `styles` table contains a list of syntax components and their corresponding styles.
 These styles can be any combination of |highlight-args|.
-The list of syntax components are:
+The available syntax components are:

 - comments
 - conditionals